 For her longstanding dedication and her commitment and to keeping the AUC spirit alive among her alma mater, Selim (Pinky) was the recipient of the Distinguished Alumni Volunteer Award at the 2017 Alumni Awards Ceremony.

 Randa Abdou '88

 Founder Marketing Mix Consultancy and CEO/Chief Strategist Creative Creative Lab Group

 Earlier in 2000, she was selected by Egypt Today Magazine as one of Ten Dynamos Who Will Shape Egypt in the Next Decade.
-In addition to her role as CEO and Chief Strategist of Creative Lab Group, Randa is a board member of 138 Pyramids, mentor with Endeavor Egypt, judge with Injaz and Goldman Sachs, member of the AmCham core Marketing Committee, and was also a member of the Advisory Council of the President of AUC.
-As a pay back to Egypt, Randa, in 2014 founded madroos initiative aiming at spreading practical marketing knowledge among junior marketeers and marketing students.
+In addition to her role as CEO and Chief Strategist of Creative Lab Group, Randa is a board member of 138 Pyramids, a mentor with Endeavor Egypt, a judge with Injaz and Goldman Sachs, member of the AmCham core Marketing Committee, and was also a member of the Advisory Council of the President of AUC.
+As a payback to Egypt, Randa, in 2014 founded madronos initiative aiming at spreading practical marketing knowledge among junior marketers and marketing students.
 Before founding Marketing Mix, she was the Marketing Manager of PepsiCo Foods Egypt and previously the Market Research Planning Manager of Procter and Gamble Egypt and had started as an account executive at Americana Advertising.
 She was awarded the Distinguished Alumni Award back in 2015.